We earn commissions from brands listed on this site, which influences how listings are presented.

 Value

 Like other precious metals, platinum is valued as an investment and is considered a good way to diversify your portfolio.
-While platinum's market price can be volatile, it is often unaffected by the price of stocks and bonds, making it a useful addition to investment portfolios.
+While platinum's market price can be volatile, it has different demand drivers than stocks and bonds, and correlations vary over time, making it a useful addition to investment portfolios.

 The metal's high value is also driven by its use in a variety of industrial applications, which provides stability to its price.
 However, investors interested in physical platinum must consider other costs such as storage, which can impact investment returns.
 Finally, you should note that platinum isn’t as easy as other metals to sell, especially in physical form.